neurophysics/DrumsAndBrains/README.md

 looks for subject `S01` in folder `~/Data` and will put the results into folder `./Results`

 ### Outlier Rejection Process
 1. A window with the EEG data will open.
 Change gain with +/- and scroll with 'Home'/'End', LeftArrow, RightArrow, PgUp, PgDown Keys.
-Select artifactual segments by drawing a rectangle (only temporal information will be recorded, the selected channels are irrelavant) and save by pressing 'r'.
+Select artifactual segments by drawing a rectangle (only temporal information will be recorded, the selected channels are irrelevant) and save by pressing 'r'.
 After you think all relevant artifact segments were selected, close the window.
 The plotted EEG data had been downsampled to 250 Hz, high-pass filtered above 2 Hz for subsequent ICA, and re-referenced to the average potential.
 2. Repeat the process in a new window to be sure you selected everything important.
 3. (optional) "Bad" channels can be rejected (and interpolated by a spherical spline algorithm) by creating a file `interpolate_channels.txt` in the data folder of that subject and containing the channel names to be rejected (uppercase letters), one per line.
 4. ICA (FastICA after a whitening step using PCA) will be performed and the independent components, their scalp projections and powers will be plotted.
 The variance of the independent components will reflect the contribution to the surface EEG.
 Create a file `reject_ICs.txt` in the data folder of the subject containing the names of the components to be rejected ('IC00', 'IC01' etc - one per line).